macgamers/playable-games/BROKEN.md

-# Unplayable Windows Games on Apple Silicon
+# Windows Games Unplayable on macOS

-Windows games that so far are unplayable on Apple silicon macs using CrossOver, Parallels, and other methods.
+Windows games that are currently unplayable on macOS using CrossOver, Parallels, and other methods, based on user reports.

 **This list is automatically generated daily from the [MacGamers.org](https://macgamers.org/) database of user submitted game reports.**